Logo Icon

 Judicial Separation for Hindu Law

-• However, it is at the court's discretion to redact this order if the situation between the parties becomes manageable.
+• Court's Discretion: The court has the power to revoke the judicial separation order if the situation between the couple improves and becomes manageable.

 Judicial Separation for Muslim Law

-• If the husband is absent from the marriage for four years.
+• Absence: If the husband has been absent for four years.

-• If the husband is imprisoned for more than seven years.
+• Imprisonment: If the husband is imprisoned for more than seven years.

-• If the husband is suffering from leprosy, insanity, and venereal disease.
+• Health Issues: If the husband suffers from leprosy, insanity, or venereal disease.

-• If the wife has suffered cruelty from the husband.
+• Cruelty: If the wife has suffered cruelty from the husband.

 2. Divorce